 Microsoft’s involvement might put off those with privacy concerns and having to use a Microsoft account to sign in isn’t a plus.
 We’re also unsure how long the application will be around, given that there are plans to replace it in the long term.

 For now, though, it’s a great choice if you want to get more organized.
-If you want to make the jump from personal planning to more involved projects, take a look through our project management software reviews.

 If you’ve tried Wunderlist, or any other task management apps, please share your thoughts in the comments.
 Thanks for reading.